Do you have an engineering or science degree or background?

 Careers in Patent Law for Patent Agents

 The earning potential is also an incentive to consider a career as a patent agent.
 A patent agent can make up to $20,000 more than a scientist or an engineer.
-"I would have earned …less in industry than what I make as a scientific analyst ($20-25K more as an agent)," said Dr. Megan Clarey, a patent agent/scientific analyst with Morrison and Foerster, recent UC Berkeley grad (PhD. in Molecular and Cell Biology) and successful taker of PLI's Patent Bar Review.
-Dr. Madhuri Roy, a scientific advisor with WSGR Patent and Innovations Strategies Group in California and another PLI Patent Bar Review success, said his post doctoral salary “doubled” once he took and passed the patent bar exam.
+"I would have earned …less in industry than what I make as a scientific analyst ($20-25K more as an agent)," said Dr. Megan Clarey, a patent agent/scientific analyst with Morrison and Foerster, UC Berkeley grad (PhD. in Molecular and Cell Biology) and successful taker of PLI's Patent Office Registration Exam Course.
+Dr. Madhuri Roy, a scientific advisor with WSGR Patent and Innovations Strategies Group in California and another PLI Patent Office Registration Exam Course success, said his post doctoral salary “doubled” once he took and passed the patent office exam.

 But the work can be demanding.
 "Even the most technically talented practitioner…must stay on top of deadlines and be responsive to client and coworker needs," said Dr. Clarey.
 "IP law cleanly intersects science, law and interestingly, client service.
 I enjoy the exposure to wider range of science and technologies," says Dr. Clarey.
 "A typical day can range from drafting provisional applications, office actions responses, "freedom to operate" analysis or PCT [Patent Cooperation Treaty] applications."
 It is also essential to have good communication and organizational skills to be a successful practitioner.